Tribology: Significance

 Classical tribology covering such applications as ball bearings, gear drives, clutches, brakes, etc. was developed in the context of mechanical engineering.
-But in the last decades tribology expanded to qualitatively new fields of applications, in particular micro- and nanotechnology as well as biology and medicine.
+It also embrace micro- and nanotechnology as well as aspects of biology and medicine.

 Fundamental concepts

 Tribosystem

 The concept of tribosystems is used to provide a detailed assessment of relevant inputs, outputs and losses to tribological systems.
 Knowledge of these parameters allows tribologists to devise test procedures for tribological systems.

 Tribofilm

 Tribofilms are thin films that form on tribologically stressed surfaces.
 They play an important role in reducing friction and wear in tribological systems.

 Stribeck curve

 The Stribeck curve shows how friction in fluid-lubricated contacts is a non-linear function of lubricant viscosity, entrainment velocity and contact load.

 Physics

 Friction

 The word friction comes from the Latin "frictionem", which means rubbing.
 This term is used to describe all those dissipative phenomena, capable of producing heat and of opposing the relative motion between two surfaces.
 There are two main types of friction: